 You know how the ‘perfect relationship’ is meeting the right person at the right time?
 La La Land is the right film that I’ve met at the right time.

 Nothing is perfect in this world, just like there is no perfect boyfriend/girlfriend, a perfect film does not exist.

 Every film has its criticisms, and La La Land is no exception.
 Not representing the full picture of LA, not having black actors as key roles in a jazz film, and the music not being proper jazzy enough…I guess they all make sense.
 But my first impression was…isn’t it nice to have such a big musical film in Hollywood…?

-But then I later realise that the film means so much more to me than the music.
-And yes the music is bloody amazing. ❤ ❤ ❤
+But then I later realised that although the music is SO amazing, the film means so much more to me than that. ❤ ❤ ❤

 So what makes La La Land the right film for me?

 I had an entire module studying LA’s urban and social geography at that time, and just 3 weeks after I watched La La Land for the first time at the cinema, I boarded my flight to LAX for our field trip, and I stayed in LA for 2 weeks.
 So I did witness a lot of the things that were not included in the representation of LA in the film (just like pretty much all the films and TV shows, they only show Beverly Hills or the beaches, not saying it’s the right thing to do but let’s not start a human geography essay here).